playitlabs/song-requests/README.md

   - Search through available tracks
   - Submit song requests with name
   - Mobile-friendly interface

-- **Support for requests in PlayIt Live**
-  - Place a Break Note item in the playout log or clocks with the text **Request**
-  - The app will look for these break notes and replace the song after the break note with the requested song

 - **Admin dashboard**
   - Secure JWT-based authentication system